tekenny/Getting-and-Cleaning-Data/CodeBook.md

 # Processing performed by run_analysis.R

-The main line of this code uses chaining for easily passing the transformed data set to the next step.
+The main line of this code uses chaining to easily pass the transformed data set from one step to the next step.

 The script also includes a function named download_raw_data for convenience of obtaining the raw data.